-PCOM students engage in a broad – and very active – study of the forensic field, covering topics that include: forensic pathology; forensic anthropology (identification and investigation of human remains); forensic odontology (dental evidence); forensic entomology (insect evidence); ballistics, fingerprint, crime scene and blood spatter analysis; toxicology; DNA; arson and fire investigation; evaluation of the sexual assault victim and more.
+PCOM students engage in a broad—and very active—study of the forensic field covering topics including forensic pathology; forensic anthropology (identification and investigation of human remains); forensic odontology (dental evidence); forensic entomology (insect evidence); ballistics, fingerprint, crime scene and blood spatter analysis; toxicology; DNA; arson and fire investigation; evaluation of the sexual assault victim and more.

 The program welcomes and trains both newcomers and professionals currently in forensic medicine, preparing them for a variety of rewarding careers in the field.

 PCOM offers three degree programs and a pathway program for students interested in pursuing careers in forensic medicine.

 Interested in learning more about our programs?
 Please contact Program Director Dr. Gregory McDonald at GregoryMcD@pcom.edu or 215-871-6796.